-The attacks on Iran: What happened
+The attacks on Iran: This is what happened

 Published:

-The attacks on Iran: What happened
+The attacks on Iran: This is what happened

 Photo: Bilal Hussein/AP/TT

 The first reports of explosions in the Iranian capital Tehran came shortly after 7 a.m.
 Saturday, Swedish time.
-Israel says it has launched a “preemptive strike,” which is reported to be nationwide.
-Iran and Israel are closing their respective airspaces and, in Iran, mobile networks are reportedly down.
+Israel says it has launched a "preemptive strike," which is reported to be nationwide.
+Iran and Israel are closing their respective airspaces and in Iran, mobile networks are reportedly down.

 US President Donald Trump confirms that the US is engaged in a "major combat operation" aimed at militarily crushing Iran.
 He calls on the Iranian people to overthrow the regime.